+Your team can grow your business without you having to manage every action.
 I’ve met so many business owners over the last 20 years that set a goal in January…and wake up in November and say, “Oh my gosh, we’re not even close!”
-Does that sound like you, sweet friend?
+Do you want to have the keys to let your team free yourself, sweet friend ?

 If so, I want you to ask yourself some questions about that goal before you set it in January: